mongodb/specifications/source/client-side-encryption/tests/README.rst

 crypt_shared_ is released alongside the server. crypt_shared_ is only available in versions 6.0 and above.

-Drivers SHOULD prefer testing a version of crypt_shared_ that matches the server version being tested.
-Driver tests on server versions less than 6.0 SHOULD use mongocryptd.
+mongocryptd is released alongside the server. mongocryptd is available in versions 4.2 and above.

-Drivers MUST continue to run all tests with mongocryptd on at least one platform for all tested server versions.
+Drivers MUST run all tests with mongocryptd on at least one platform for all tested server versions.

 Drivers MUST run all tests with crypt_shared_ on at least one platform for all tested server versions.
 For server versions < 6.0, drivers MUST test with the